Commercial content | 18+ | T&C's Apply

 However, yet again Sunderland couldn’t beat the drop.
 Four more years of second tier (now known as Division One after the creation of the Premier League) football followed.

 Peter Reid was given the manager’s job, and he proved to be an instant success.
 The club were promoted in the 1995/1996 season and enjoyed their first season in the Premier Legue.

 Although, there wasn’t too much too enjoy.
 The club were relegated and faced an instant return to Division One.

 In 1997, Sunderland left the ground it had called home for 99 years.
 The club relocated to the Stadium of Light, and a record breaking season lifted the spirits of the Sunderland squad.
 Sunderland became Division One championships, earning a record 105 points that season.

 Their return to Premier League action only lasted for three seasons.
-The 2005 /2006 season saw the club relegated once more, However, Sunderland bounced back at first attempt and have remained in the Premier League ever since.
+The 2005 /2006 season saw the club relegated once more, However, Sunderland bounced back at first attempt.

 The original Sunderland AFC crest featured a ship, a black cat on a football on a shield shape with a background of red and white to represent the Sunderland kit.